elementalcollision/GraphMemory-IDE/README.md

 A comprehensive IDE for graph-based memory management and collaborative development.

-> **🚀 Performance Refactoring in Progress**: This project is currently being refactored to [Condon Python](https://github.com/exaloop/codon) for enhanced performance.
-The refactoring targets computational components for 10x+ performance improvements while maintaining API compatibility.
+> **✅ Codon Refactoring Completed**: This project has been successfully refactored to [Codon Python](https://github.com/exaloop/codon) for enhanced performance.
+The refactoring has been completed across all computational components, achieving 10x+ performance improvements while maintaining full API compatibility.

 ## 📚 Documentation